vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ### Contributing

-Contributions are more than welcome.
-Please submit [Pull Requests](https://github.com/vDevices/Vagrant-LinuxDesktop/pulls) against the master branch.
-For more information on the topic of Pull Requests, consult the [GitHub Help](https://help.github.com/) section on [Collaborating](https://help.github.com/categories/63/articles).
+Contributions are more than welcome:

+1. Fork this repo. *See* [Fork A Repo | GitHub Help](https://help.github.com/articles/fork-a-repo).
+2. Create a branch (`git checkout -b my_feature_branch`).
+3. Commit your changes (`git commit -am "Added a sweet feature"`).
+4. Push to the branch (`git push origin my_feature_branch`).
+5. Create a Pull Request from your branch into the master branch of this repo (please be sure to provide enough detail, so I can decipher your proposed changes). *See* [Collaborating | GitHub Help](https://help.github.com/categories/63/articles).

+>If you are new to the wonderful world of [git](http://git-scm.com/) (version control) &ndash; and/or are uncomfortable with the command line &ndash; download [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/).

 ## Introduction

 For many years, there were barriers surrounding the many unsatisfied Windows users finding themselves yearning for more and Mac OS X users that developed an itch for tinkering with open-source tools.
 Namely, they didn't have:

-* the cash-flow or desire to pick up a dedicated Linux box; or
+* the cash-flow or desire to pick up a dedicated Linux box; _or_
 * the technical expertise to create a dual-boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.

 Well, ladies 'n gentlemen ... drum roll, please ...